Makdash49/rvm-doc/README.md

 # rvm-doc

-RVM documentation using the Cloud Foundry Bookbinder template
+RVM documentation using the Cloud Foundry Bookbinder as a template

 To see the documentation: